 - the URL being requested

-If it still doesn’t work or if the language version already are the same, then the following details will be helpful:
+If it still doesn’t work or if the language versions already are exactly the same, then the following details will be helpful:

 - a link to your repo (only if the repo is public)

 - a link to the deploy logs for the failing build (public or private)

 - the results of a “fresh clone and build” of the repo locally

 What is a “fresh clone and build”?
 Well, your local working directory is not the source of truth for your repository.
 The upstream repository is the source of truth for anyone (like Netlify) that clones the repo.
 It is common for an upstream repo to be missing information in the local repo directory.
 This happens for many different reasons.

 You can often reproduce an issue at Netlify in the local system with a “fresh clone” of the repo into new location.
 If you are able to reproduce the issue locally in a fresh clone, the issue is being caused by your repo itself (and has nothing to do with Netlify).